 Employees, contractors, and Board members may receive subpoenas and other written or verbal requests for documents from government agencies.
 When an employee receives a subpoena or other request for information, the employee should contact their supervisor immediately.
 The Chief Executive Officer, Clinical Director, Director of Human Resources, and Compliance Officer should also be immediately notified.
-When a contractor or Board member receives a subpoena or other request for information, the Chief Executive Officer, Clinical Director, Director the Chief Executive Officer, Clinical Director, Director of Human Resources, and/or Compliance Officer.
+When a contractor or Board member receives a subpoena or other request for information, the contractor or Board member should contact the Chief Executive Officer, Clinical Director, Director of Human Resources, and/or Compliance Officer.